josephgalloway321/banking_record_system/README.md

 **Author:** Joseph D. Galloway II </br>
 **Description:**
 This program is a terminal-based interface for Happy Bank.
 It's a fictional bank that allows users to create, delete, and login to their account.
-After logging in, users can deposit their money, withdraw their money, check their current balance, and transfer money to another user's account.
-All the account data is read from and saved to a txt file at the start and end of the program. </br>
+After logging in, users can deposit or withdraw their money, check their current balance, and transfer money to another user's account.
+All the account data is read from and saved to a text file at the start and end of the program. </br>

 **Path to Executable:** banking_record_system/cmake-build-debug/banking_record_system.exe </br>